System Design Space

 • AI/ML Engineering Overview - provides the map of the AI/ML section and connects the PyTorch story to the broader curriculum.

-• AI Engineering - extends the production side: releases, observability, operations, and cost in AI systems.
+• AI Engineering - extends the engineering side of releases, observability, operations, and cost control in AI systems.

 • ML System Design - adds an architectural lens on data, training, inference, and reliability in ML services.